 permission of Nik the Booksmith is prohibited.

-Hello all, nice to meet you!
-I am Nik and I live in Colorado, USA.
+Hello, it's great to meet you!
+I'm Nik and I live in Colorado, USA.
 For the past few years, I've produced videos of my work on YouTube.
 You may know me from there!
-I have always been an artist, but I really found my calling with bookmaking.
+All my life, I have been an artist, but I really found my calling with bookmaking.
 After developing tried and true methods of creating uniquely styled books, I have jumped into the world of online teaching.
-From this platform, I can interact with hundreds of students worldwide, spreading good cheer and Booksmithing techniques!
+From this platform, I can interact with thousands of students worldwide, spreading good cheer and Booksmithing techniques!
 Feel free to contact me and ask questions, if you like.
-Also, check out my YouTube channel for a look at past and present work and also course information videos. =)
+Also, check out my YouTube channel (Nik the Booksmith) for a look at past and present work and also course information videos. =)